out0fstep/SKYN3T_SC4NN3R/README.md

 ## 📡 Overview
 **Skyn3t Sc4nn3r** is an experimental Wi-Fi and Bluetooth scanning tool built on the ESP32-S3 platform.
 The project combines custom UI elements, real-time scan results, and a unique cyber-punk aesthetic for portable security research.
+I cracked the screen on the device so this firmware is designed to run headless and it hosts a command page on a private AP.

 <p align="center">
   <img src="1000016183.jpg" alt="Screenshot" width="500"/>